RA Job Description

 - Floor and room assignments are determined by the director of residence life in consultation with hall directors.

-- More specifically, RAs must be on campus before classes begin in August for training, fall retreat and new student orientation.
-At other times, must be on campus up to the day vacation starts and return the day vacation ends.
+- Be on campus before classes begin in August for training, fall retreat, and fall welcome.
+Resident advisors must also be on campus up to the day vacation starts and return the day vacation ends.
 Resident advisors also assist in the check-in and year-end checkout processes and remain on campus until the Monday following commencement.

-- Must complete a work agreement with financial aid office.
+- Complete a work agreement with financial aid office.
 This agreement can be terminated

-any time if the director of residence life believes the responsibilities of the position
+at any time if the director of residence life believes the responsibilities of the

 - Live in a single room.